 At the end of each term or session, the University posts student grades online.
-Students may access their grade reports through the my.pitt.edu portal page.
+Students may access their grade reports in their Student Center which is accessed via PeopleSoft/HighPoint CX on the Pitt portal (my.pitt.edu).
 This report shows the total credits earned, the grade earned in each course taken during the period covered by the grade report, as well as the associated grade points earned.